-Today, our nation remembers the victims of the terror attacks of nineteen years ago in New York City, Pennsylvania, and Washington D.C.
-Every American remembers where they were when we were attacked, just as we remember where we were when President Ronald Reagan was shot, or when the Challenger space shuttle blew up on take-off, and for those of us old enough when JFK was assassinated.
+Today, our nation remembers the victims of the terror attacks of twenty years ago in New York City, Pennsylvania, and Washington D.C.
+If you are old enough you remember where you were when we were attacked, just as some of us remember where we were when President Ronald Reagan was shot, when the Challenger space shuttle blew up on take-off, or when JFK was assassinated.
 On September 11, 2001, I was in Miami, FL driving one of the Center For Bio-Ethical Reform’s (CBR) Reproductive “Choice” Trucks with my colleagues Fletcher Armstrong, Bill Calvin and Bubba Garrett (pictured above).
 Just as I was on the phone with local reporters attempting to secure some media coverage of our pro-life billboard truck project, the tragic news came over the radio.
 I will never forget that day.

 I will never forget that fateful day not only because of the devastation it brought to New York and our nation’s capital but because it crystallized in my mind forever the battle to which I have been called.
 That call is to defend the forgotten victims of terror – America’s unborn children.